Websail-NU/OTyper/README.txt

-If you use this code, please cite our paper:
+If you use our code to do research, please cite our paper:
 'OTyper: A Neural Architecture for Open Named Entity Typing' in AAAI 2018

-The data files of FIGER / MSH can be download at: http://downey-n1.cs.northwestern.edu/downloads/OTyper_data_aaai18/ After download, put them in the same folder with the code (in OTyper).
+The data files of FIGER / MSH can be download at: http://downey-n1.cs.northwestern.edu/downloads/OTyper_data_aaai18/ Put FIGER_data and UMLS_data (MSH) in the same folder with the code (in OTyper).

 How to duplicate the results in paper: